 Before the final sample is approved many changes may happen to the initial design.
-These changes can include fabric type, trims, sizing and patterns.
-It is important to document every change made along the process of the sample making.
+These changes can include fabric type, trims, sizing, and patterns.
+It is important to document every change made along the process of sample making.

 Clothing manufacturing process

 Managing the production process includes precise planning of the on-time shipments, effective use of labor, and overseeing the needed supplies and equipment for each order.